bettermusic/ChordSheetJS/README.md

 <a name="ParserWarning+lineNumber"></a>

 ### parserWarning.lineNumber : <code>number</code>
-The chord sheet line number on which the warning occurred
+The chord chart line number on which the warning occurred

 **Kind**: instance property of [<code>ParserWarning</code>](#ParserWarning)
 <a name="ParserWarning+column"></a>

 ### parserWarning.column : <code>number</code>
-The chord sheet column on which the warning occurred
+The chord chart column on which the warning occurred

 **Kind**: instance property of [<code>ParserWarning</code>](#ParserWarning)
 <a name="ParserWarning+toString"></a>